Assisted Macroscopic Quantumness: Introduction

-Quantum theory provides one of the most successful descriptions of physical phenomena.
-However, its mathematical structure allows for counterintuitive properties, such as superposition of states, nonlocality, and entanglement.
-On one hand, at a microscopic scale, these properties are now observed on a regular basis with experiments.
-On the other hand, the question of whether quantum mechanics is a \emph{universal} theory, in the sense that macroscopic systems are also subject to its laws, remains unresolved.
-If quantum theory is universal, we expect to be able to observe quantum effects on a macro-scale as characterized by the well-known Schr\"{o}dinger's cat gedankenexperiment~\cite{Schrodinger1935}.
-However, this has remained far from reach, despite decades of significant effort~\cite{Friedman2000,Julsgaard2001,Raimond2001,Leggett2002,Marshall2003,DeMartini2012,Sciarrino2013,Arndt2014,Zarkeshian2017,Lee2017}.
-This challenge is typically referred to as \emph{the macroscopicity problem}.
+Quantum theory provides one of the most successful descriptions of the physical world, yet its mathematical structure allows for counter-intuitive phenomena, such as superposition of states, nonlocality, and entanglement.
+In microscopic experiments these features are now observed on a regular basis and if quantum mechanics is assumed to be a \emph{universal} theory, it should, in principle, be possible to observe them with arbitrarily large objects.
+Although experiments are making great progress in this direction~\cite{Friedman2000,Julsgaard2001,Raimond2001,Leggett2002,Marshall2003,DeMartini2012,Sciarrino2013,Arndt2014,Zarkeshian2017,Lee2017}, it remains an open question---known as the \emph{macroscopicity problem}---whether certain quantum effects can indeed be observed at the level of our everyday experience, as epitomized by Schr\"{o}dinger's famous cat~\cite{Schrodinger1935}.

-The above mentioned inability to observe quantum features of macroscopic systems is commonly attributed to decoherence dynamics and the size of physical systems~\cite{JoosBook,Zurek2003}.
-Loosely speaking, the larger the system is (according to some appropriate notion of macroscopicity~\cite{Raeisi2011,Lee2011,Frowis2012,Sekatski2014-1,Sekatski2014-2,Laghaout2014,Farrow2015}), the harder it is to perfectly isolate it from interactions with its environment.
-Such interactions, in turn, destroy the coherence of the system, hence, no quantum property of a {\it sufficiently large} system can be observed unless via extremely high-precision measurements~\cite{Raeisi2011,Sekatski2014-1}.
-In other words, it is assumed that there exists a so-called ``macro-scale" beyond which physical systems can be analysed without any reference to the quantum formalism.
+A commonly conjectured roadblock for macroscopic quantum effects is quantum decoherence related to the size of the considered system~\cite{JoosBook,Zurek2003}.
+Loosely speaking, according to some (rather intuitive) definitions of macroscopic quantumness wherein the size of the system (and thus the number of its constituent elements) is a decisive parameter~\cite{Raeisi2011,Lee2011,Frowis2012,Sekatski2014-1,Sekatski2014-2,Laghaout2014,Farrow2015,Frowis2018}, the larger the system is the harder it is to isolate it from interactions with the environment.
+Such interactions, in turn, destroy the coherence of the system, hence, no quantum property of a macroscopic, i.e. \emph{sufficiently large}, system can be observed unless via extremely high-precision measurements~\cite{Raeisi2011,Sekatski2014-1}.
+In other words, it is assumed that there exists a ``scale'' beyond which physical systems become ``macroscopic'' and can be analyzed without any reference to the quantum formalism.